Investing in CDR: How to Choose Projects and Build a Diversified Portfolio

 What factors constrain and enable a CDR technology from being viable at scale?

 Buyers and investors want technologies that can grow and become cheaper because carbon removal is crucial for achieving net zero commitments.
 Different types of carbon removal all face limits based on what they need, such as sustainable biomass, special minerals, and clean energy.
-Plus, there are challenges with finding enough available storage and keeping costs down.
+Plus, there are challenges with finding enough available storage and minimizing prices.

 Scalability is figuring out what makes a carbon removal method easy to expand and use widely and what holds it back.
-Buyers and investors want to support technologies that can scale up effectively and become more affordable over time.
+Buyers and investors want to support technologies that can scale up effectively and lower costs over time.

 About the author